Drain Flies in Bristol TN

-Drain flies are one of the smallest types of flies.
-Sometimes referred to as moth flies, belong to the family Psychodidae and get their name because they often breed in drains.
+Drain flies, also called moth flies, belong to the family Psychodidae and get their name because they often breed in drains.
 They are found throughout the United States and can become an annoyance in homes, sometimes appearing suddenly from sinks and bathtub drains.
 They can breed in tremendous numbers in sewage treatment plants and then be carried away by the wind to nearby buildings, where they can crawl through ordinary fly screens.

 Drain Fly Habitat

-Besides being a nuisance, drain flies are not particularly dangerous.
-They do not bite people or animals or do damage to structures or plants.
+Drain flies do not bite people or animals or do damage to structures or plants.
 However, because these flies originate from filthy sources, they have the potential of being mechanical vectors of diseases.
 Populations of these insects can become a nuisance in homes, and their presence is almost always linked to a clogged drain.
-In homes here in Tennessee, they are most often seen in or around bathroom drains.
+In residential homes, the most common breeding sites are bathroom drains.
 Drain flies are weak fliers and when encountered, they are often found crawling on walls and other surfaces.
+If you are dealing with a drain fly problem on your property, contact your local exterminators.

 Need help with Drain Fly control?